haschka/SIER_multivariant_epidemic/README.md

 In order to use this program you need a c compilier and lapack libraries, i.e. http://www.netlib.org/lapack/

-# Compilation i.e. with gcc
+### Compilation i.e. with gcc
 ```
 gcc -O3 -march=native execute_model.c epidemic.c rkf.c parser.c -lm -llapack -o execute-model
 ```

-# Epidemic simulation
+### Epidemic simulation
 Performing an epidemic simulation requires a prepared input file in keyword-value format.
 An example can be found in example.input.
 The simulator generates trajectories written to standard out in tab seperated format.
 The first column referes to the simulation time, follwing by the S I E R compartments.
-Depending on how many age classes, variants you simulate you will ecounter multiple columns.
+Depending on how many age classes, variants you simulate you will encounter multiple columns.
 ```
 ./execute-model sample.input
 ```
 should yield an epidemic trajectory

-# Fitting a model to data
+### Fitting a model to data
 This is experimental and was only developed for in house use

 First compile the fit program: